If you service

 times) which makes AC circuits a lot more difficult to understand

-and test.
 Yes, AC electricity is a lot different from DC electricity

 in the way it behaves.
 This new manual by Vince covers these